-2. A unified framework for inspection and monitoring quality
+2. A unifying framework for NDE quality

 2.1.
 NDE systems

 NDE quality models establish a relationship between the true condition and the measurement, which we call the observed signal.
 The latter includes noise.
 Fig. 1 depicts this relationship, inspired by Shannon's diagram of a communication system (Shannon, 1948).